-The figure above gives an example of ST to the UPDI Pointer register and store of regular data.
-In both cases, an Acknowledge (ACK) is returned by the UPDI if the store was successful and a SYNCH character is sent before each instruction.
-To write the UPDI Pointer register, the following procedure should be followed:
+The Figure above gives an example of ST to the UPDI pointer register, and store of regular data.
+In both cases an Acknowledge (ACK) is sent back by the UPDI if the store was successful, and a SYNCH character is sent before each instruction.
+To write the UPDI pointer register, the following procedure should be followed.

-- Set the PTR field in the ${\tt ST}$ instruction to the signature 0x2 - Set the address size field Size A to the desired address size - After issuing the ST instruction, send Size A bytes of address data - · Wait for the ACK character, which signifies a successful write to the Address register
+- Set the PTR field in the ST instruction to the signature 0x2 - Set the address size field SizeA to the desired address size - · After issuing the ST instruction, send SizeA bytes of address data - · Wait for the ACK character which signifies a successful write to the address register

-After the Address register is written, sending data is done in a similar fashion:
+After the address register is written, sending data is done in a similar fashion

-- Set the PTR field in the ST instruction to the signature 0x0 to write to the address specified by the UPDI Pointer register.
-If the PTR field is set to 0x1, the UPDI pointer is automatically updated to the next address according to the data size Size B field of the instruction after the write is executed - · Set the Size B field in the instruction to the desired data size - After sending the ST instruction, send Size B bytes of address data

-· Wait for the ACK character which signifies a successful write to the bus matrix
+- Set the PTR field in the ST instruction to the signature 0x0 to write to the address specified by the UPDI pointer register.
+If the PTR field is set to 0x1, the UPDI pointer is automatically updated to the next address according to the data size SizeD field of the instruction after the write is executed. - Set the SizeD field in the instruction to the desired data size. - · After sending the ST instruction, send SizeD bytes of address data - Wait for the ACK character which signifies a successful write to the bus matrix

-When used with the REPEAT, it is recommended to set up the address register with the start address for the block to be written and use the Pointer Post Increment register to automatically increase the address for each repeat cycle.
-When using REPEAT, the data frame of Size B data bytes can be sent after each received ACK.
+When used with the REPEAT, it is recommended to set up the address register with the start address for the block to be written, and use pointer post increment register to automatically increase the address for each repeat cycle.
+When using repeat, the data frame of SizeD data bytes can be sent after each received ACK.